Quad4-Software/Reticulum-Go/README.md

 # Reticulum-Go

-Reticulum-Go is a high-performance and [secure](SECURITY.md) Golang implementation of the [Reticulum Network Stack](https://github.com/markqvist/Reticulum).
-It is intended to strengthen the existing networks and bring Reticulum to more devices not to replace the python reference implementation.
+Reticulum-Go is a Go implementation of the [Reticulum Network Stack](https://github.com/markqvist/Reticulum).
+See [SECURITY.md](SECURITY.md) for sandboxing, release attestations, and reporting.
+It is meant to strengthen existing networks and bring Reticulum to more devices, not to replace the Python reference.

 Available on rngit: